KenanTurner/MetaMusic/README.md

 # MetaMusic

-Play HTML audio, Youtube, Soundcloud, and Bandcamp all in one place with a single javascript library!
+Play HTML audio, Youtube, Soundcloud, and Bandcamp with a single javascript library!

 ## Description